koyo-nic/grass-course-veroa/slides/00_installation/PITCHME.md

 - Under **Command line utilities** select **msys**
 @olend

-Note: the installer will fetch all needed dependencies for the core modules of the desktop applications selected
+Note: the installer will fetch all other needed dependencies for the core modules of the desktop applications selected

 ---